treyka/cti-stats/README.md

 ==================
 1. Clone this repository: `git clone https://github.com/Soltra/cti-stats.git`
+   * It's recommended that you *do not* run cti-stats on your production repository to avoid resource-contention.
+Of course, you're free to point cti-stats at localhost, but it's wiser to run it from a different box.
+(For ideal performance, a box collocated in the same network subnet.)
 2. `cd cti-stats`
 3. Instantiate a Python virtual environment: `virtualenv python_env`
 4. Activate the Python virtual environment: `source